 General Geography

-In this course, students learn how to collect information from primary and secondary sources such as field observation, mapping, case studies and reports.
-Geography as a discipline, values imagination, creativity and speculation as modes of thought.
-It develops students’ knowledge about the interconnects between places and explores environments at risk.
-Students learn about the protection of such environments through management at local, regional and global levels.
+In this course, students learn to collect information from primary and secondary sources such as field observation, mapping, case studies and reports.
+Geography, as a discipline, values imagination, creativity and speculation as modes of thought.
+It develops students’ knowledge about the interconnects between places and explores at-risk environments.
+Students learn about the protection of such environments through local, regional and global management.

 - Unit One – Geography of Environments at Risk